-Deborah Gans is the founder and principal architect of Gans studio, a small firm in Red Hook.
-Her firm's projects include architecture, industrial design, and community-based urban planning, where she continuously tackles extreme sites and programs.
+Deborah Gans is the founder and principal architect of Gans studio in Red Hook, Brooklyn.
+Her firm's projects include architecture, industrial design, and community-based urban planning, where she frequently tackles extreme sites and programs.
 Through writing, design research and inventive public advocacy, Deborah has spearheaded the revitalization of socially responsible architecture for a new generation.

 Her public presentations range from local community visioning sessions to speeches on the international stage including Rome, Ulm, and Oxford.
-To impress her design concerns on the largest possible audience, she writes for both scholarly and popular publications and serves as Board Member for PLACES/Design Observer, Contributing Editor for BOMB magazine and Advisory Board Member for the Italian journal Boundaries.
+To impress her design concerns on the largest possible audience, she writes for both scholarly and popular publications and serves as Board Member for PLACES/Design Observer and the Institute for Public Architecture, Contributing Editor for BOMB magazine and Advisory Board Member for the Italian journal Boundaries.

-Deborah has taught for over 25 years, and is a Full Professor and former Chair of the Undergraduate School of Architecture at Pratt Institute.
+Deborah has taught for over 25 years, and is the Director of Research, Professor and former Chair of the Undergraduate School of Architecture at Pratt Institute.
 Recipient of the 2014 AIANYS Educator Award, Deborah has forged new alliances between planning and architecture generating student work that has life beyond the studio.

 Cristina Zubillaga is an architectural designer and project manager at Gans studio, where she runs a series of single-family residential projects in the city and beyond.
 She is currently managing the design and construction of coastal housing prototypes for the City's Build it Back project, as well as a prefabricated workforce housing development in East Hampton.